lovettchris/lovettchris.github.io/docs/posts/tower_garden/index.md

-The thing runs itself, it has automatic lighting on 12 hours per day and  the tank holds lots of water and a automatic timer on the pump runs the water down the inside of the tower ever 15 minutes so no matter what the plants are happy.
+The thing runs itself, it has automatic lighting on 12 hours per day and  the tank holds lots of water and a automatic timer on the pump runs the water down the inside of the tower ever 15 minutes so, no matter what, the plants are happy.
 Once a week I top up the tank with fresh water with these nutrients they provided, about 20ml per gallon:

 ![nutrients](nutrients.png)

 Then the last step is to keep the pH balanced.
-My tap water is pretty balanced, but the nutrients are slightly acidic, so normally I need about a teaspoon of alkali.
-They provided a nice little test
+My filtered tap water is about pH 7.1, but the nutrients are slightly acidic, so normally I need about a teaspoon of alkali to keep the tank in the recommended range of 5.5 to 6.5.
+They provided a nice little test kit:
-kit:

 ![ph](phtest.png)